miranj/craft-router/README.md

 depending on if the `year` and `month` variables are set.

 But what if the blog also added a category page (e.g. `blog/street-food`)?
-And what if the category pages suppored their own yearly and monthly archive pages (e.g. `blog/dim-sums/2014`)?
+And what if the category pages supported their own yearly and monthly archive pages (e.g. `blog/dim-sums/2014`)?
 We would either end up duplicating the code to fetch posts by creating multiple copies of the archive template, or end up adding the logic to handle category, year, and month _filters_ all in a single template and increasing its overall complexity.